scd-systems/pkg-updated/README.md

 Features:

-- Configurable scheduler for recurring times
+- Configurable scheduler for recurring updates
-- Archive packages which need to upgrade (for rollback)
+- Archive packages before upgrade (for rollback)
 - Restart services if an enabled running service was updated
-- Rollback updated packages on failed service restart (not finished)
+- Rollback updated packages on failed service restart
+- Reporting

 How to Start